-The Cascade Theatre now is considered the economic anchor for downtown Redding which has inspired growth and development in small businesses.
+The Cascade Theatre is now considered the economic anchor for downtown Redding and has inspired growth and development in small businesses.
 “It breathes new life into Redding’s downtown and brings people of all ages together to be entertained and inspired.”

-When Tom and I visited Redding to see The Cascade Theatre, Redding certainly had a busy downtown area with a variety of businesses and services, as an economically successful city should have.
-People once again are shopping and patronizing businesses and restaurants in downtown Redding, thanks to the restoration and renewing efforts that were accomplished inside and outside of The Cascade Theatre that can offer both live performances and films.
+When Tom and I visited The Cascade Theatre, Redding had a busy downtown area with a variety of businesses and services, as an economically successful city should have.
+People were shopping and patronizing businesses and restaurants downtown, thanks to the restoration and renewal efforts.

 The Cascade Theatre was designed by San Francisco Architect J Lloyd Conrich in a flashy and impressive Art Deco style.
-This structure was built in 1934 for T & D Enterprises, a movie theater chain located in San Francisco.
-It opened with great flair and celebration on August 9th, 1935, promoted as a truly modern, state-of the art movie theater with dazzling beauty; a true movie palace that seated 1,348 patrons at a time.
+The structure was built in 1934 for T & D Enterprises, a movie theater chain located in San Francisco.
+It opened with great flair and celebration on August 9th, 1935, and was promoted as a truly modern, state-of-the-art movie theater with dazzling beauty, a true cinema palace that seated up to 1,348 patrons.

-The Cascade Theatre received glowing reviews.
-Once source gave this description: “An interior rich in beauty and fitted with all the latest discoveries of science designed to offer the most comfort and the greatest pleasure to theater goers.”
+It received glowing reviews.
+One reviewer gave this description: “An interior rich in beauty and fitted with all the latest discoveries of science designed to offer the most comfort and the greatest pleasure to theater goers.”

-Two immigrant Lebanese Christian families, the Kassis Family and the Naify family who were related by marriage had vital roles in the creation and running of this theater.
-Mike Kassis became the general manager of The Cascade, and Mike Naify was President and General Manager of T & D Enterprises, a movie house chain.
+Two immigrant Lebanese Christian families, the Kassis Family and the Naify family, who were related by marriage, had vital roles in the creation and running of the theater.
+Mike Kassis became the general manager of The Cascade, and Mike Naify was President and General Manager of T & D Enterprises.

 Not only did Mike Kassis work at The Cascade, but so did members of his family.
-It was an extended family-run business.
 As long as they were in charge, the theater looked its best, much to the enjoyment of their patrons.

-At some point, T & D Enterprises must of sold their theater to a new owner.
-As the years went by, the downtown area lost its drawing power and became depressed economically, as people started to shop where they lived outside the city area.
-This of course affected the ability for The Cascade Theatre to be economically successful as people also started to go to brand-new movie theater multi-plexes that offered several choices of films to see.
+At some point, T & D Enterprises must have sold their theater to a new owner.
+As the years went by, the downtown area lost its drawing power and became depressed economically, as people started to shop where they lived outside the city.
+This of course affected the ability for The Cascade Theatre to be economically successful, as it had to compete with brand-new movie theater multiplexes that offered several choices of films to see.

-It didn’t help either that the structure of The Cascade Theatre was looking a bit dowdy and its Art Deco decor needed some restoration which would cost a boatload of money that the theatre owners didn’t have.
-The Cascade Theatre was on a downhill slide, and something had to done to keep The Cascade Theatre a viable business.
+It didn’t help either that the structure of The Cascade had begun to look a bit dowdy and its Art Deco decor needed some restoration, which would cost a boatload of money that the theatre owners didn’t have.
+The Theatre was on a downhill slide, and something had to be done to keep it a viable business.
 A new business plan was needed.

-The owners decided to modernize The Cascade Theatre to try to be competitive with the theaters out in the suburbs.
-In 1977, The Cascade Theatre was given a face lift to modernize the inside and was partitioned into two theatre auditoriums, like many big theaters that became multiplex venues in the 1970s’.
-This renovation would enable them to offer two choices of films that hopefully would boost ticket sales.
+The owners decided to revamp it.
+In 1977, The Cascade Theatre was given a face lift to modernize the inside, and it was partitioned into two theatre auditoriums, like many big theaters in the 1970s that became multiplex venues.

-This 1977 renovation was devastating to the much loved Art Deco style of The Cascade Theatre.
+This 1977 renovation was devastating to the much loved Art Deco style of The Cascade.
 The gorgeous ceiling murals were painted over, and the majestic chandeliers were taken down.
 Other Art Deco embellishments also disappeared.
-These new improvements to modernize and expand theatre space didn’t help much, and the deed to the property eventually wound up in someone else’s hands.
+After all this, the improvements didn’t stop the economic decline, and the deed to the property eventually wound up in someone else’s hands.

-The doors of this once glorious movie palace were shuttered, leaving an empty building devoid of the curtain and staging equipment, minus any of its Art Deco decor inside, and little of the old flashy Marquee remained.
-It was a sad shell of a theatre that once was so beautiful and so loved.
+The Cascade’s doors were shuttered, leaving an empty building devoid of its old Art Deco charms, and little of the old flashy Marquee remained.
+It was a sad shell of its former self, once so beautiful and loved.

-Apparently, the love for this theatre never went away; it just needed to be rekindled.
-In the late 1990s’, Jefferson Public Radio;(JPR), armed with an ambitious business plan for The Cascade Theatre got the rejuvenation project of The Cascade Theatre rolling, surprised at the overwhelming support.
+But apparently, as it turned out, the public’s love for this theatre never went away; it just needed to be rekindled.
+In the late 1990s’, Jefferson Public Radio, armed with an ambitious business plan for The Cascade Theatre got the rejuvenation project rolling, and was surprised at the public’s overwhelming support.

-Everyone enthusiastically embraced the idea of restoring their beloved Cascade Theatre to be both a live performance venue and film theatre that would make it an anchor for the revival of downtown Redding and provide a dynamite Art deco, multi-use performing arts center.
-Part of the update of this building included making it desirable venue for live performances, opening up new opportunities to bring in more income and expand the purpose of this Theater from being a movie house to a performing arts center.
+Everyone enthusiastically embraced the idea of restoring their beloved Cascade Theatre to be both a live performance venue and film theatre that would make it an anchor for the revival of downtown Redding and once again provide a dynamite Art deco, multi-use performing arts center.
+Part of the update of the building included making it a desirable venue for live performances, opening up new opportunities to bring in more income, and expanding the purpose of the Theater from being simply a movie house to a full-service performing arts center.

-Ron Kramer of JDR explains the significance of this enthusiasm in an article on The Cascade Theatre’s website.
+Ron Kramer of JPR explains the significance of this enthusiasm in an article on The Cascade Theatre’s website.
 “Like JPR itself, bringing The Cascade Theatre back to life has been a broad-based, community-driven steamroller of commitment toward achieving a shared vision.
-The really important story about the Cascade’s restoration is the shared sense of community pride, purpose and accomplishment which this project symbolizes.”
-Together, $5.4 million dollars was raised to fully restore and update The Cascade Theatre.”
+The really important story about the Cascade’s restoration is the shared sense of community pride, purpose and accomplishment which this project symbolizes.” $5.4 million dollars was raised to fully restore and update The Cascade Theatre.

-The year, 1999, proved to be an important milestone for the restoration and protection of The Cascade Theater building.
-In 1999, Southern Oregon University bought The Cascade Theatre because JPR asked them to do so.
-Southern Oregon University in turn leased The Cascade Theatre to JPR, who also assumed responsibility for the mortgage as well.
-On November 5th of 1999, The Cascade Theater was accepted onto the list of California’s Register of Historic Resources; getting legal protection.
+The year, 1999, proved to be an important milestone for the restoration and protection of the building.
+Southern Oregon University bought The Cascade Theatre because JPR asked them to do so.
+They in turn leased it to JPR, who assumed responsibility for the mortgage.
+To cap it all off, on November 5th, The Cascade Theater was accepted onto the list of California’s Register of Historic Resources; getting legal protection.

-On March 18th of 2000, their intense restoration plans and progress was noticed by The Art Deco Society of California Preservation, who honored them with their Art Deco Society of California Preservation award.
+On March 18th of 2000, these intense restoration activities and progress were noticed by The Art Deco Society of California Preservation, who honored JPR and Southern Oregon University with their Art Deco Society of California Preservation award.

 On January 17th of 2002, The Cascade Theatre got the ultimate protection when it was added to The National Register of Historic Places.

-After 5 years of intense restoration of the Art Deco treasures as they were in 1935, and modernization of the theatre’s lighting and technology, The Cascade Theatre opened once again on August 4th, 2004 to the excitement and support of the Redding Community, community cultural organizations, performers and other supporting forces located outside of Redding.
+After five years of restoration and modernization, The Cascade Theatre opened once again, on August 4th, 2004, to the excitement and support of the Redding Community, local cultural organizations, performers and other supporting forces outside of Redding.

-Perhaps, all this rejuvenation of The Cascade Theatre has also acted as a environmental trigger, drawing a male spirit or two to visit often this restored crown jewel of an Art Deco style theatre in Redding, Calif.
+Perhaps, all this rejuvenation has also acted as an environmental trigger, drawing a spirit or two to visit.

 HISTORY OF MANIFESTATIONS

-Though not many clues have been given as to who could be possibly enjoying the theatre in their after-life. perhaps it would be people who were truly dedicated to this theatre; Perhaps a member of the Kassis family; Mike Kassis or others who may be so thrilled to see The Cascade Theater restored to her 1935 self.
+Though not many clues have been given as to who could possibly be enjoying the theatre in their afterlife, perhaps it would be the spirits of people who were truly dedicated to the theatre; Perhaps a spectral member of the Kassis family, Mike Kassis or others, who may be thrilled to see The Cascade Theater restored.
 Or, perhaps it could be Mike Naify, or some dedicated projectionist.
 Or it could be another former owner or manager or employee of The Cascade.
-There is a possibility that this male spirit could also be a past patron.
+Or it could also be a past patron.
 It is hard to tell at this point.

-People who loved working and being involved in a theater sometimes love to visit while in spirit-form,especially if the theatre has been restored and renovated to become a great theatre again.
+People who loved working and being involved in a theater sometimes love to visit while in spirit-form, especially if the theatre has been restored and renovated to become a great institution again.

-Probably a past owner or manager, or employee or patron.
+Probably a past owner or manager, or an employee or patron.

-Dressed in a past era black suit, this gentleman has been seen smoking a cigar; both inside and outside of The Cascade Theatre.
+Dressed in a past era black suit, this gentleman has been seen smoking a cigar, both inside and outside of The Cascade.

 He seemed impatient as he walked outside the theatre.

 Perhaps/Perhaps not.
-Not many personal experiences with this male spirit or perhaps two male spirits have been reported to public sources.
-Staff and patrons have not reported publicly any experiences with a few exceptions.
-Someone must of seen these apparitions or apparition at the theatre, because what is known became public on several websites.
+Not many personal experiences with this male spirit or spirits have been reported.
+Staff and patrons have not publicly revealed any experiences, with a few exceptions.
+Someone must have seen one or more apparitions at the theatre, because what is known became public knowledge on several websites.

-I couldn’t find any hard paranormal evidence made known to the public.
+I couldn’t find any hard paranormal evidence which has been made known.

-I found one eye witness account of seeing the male apparition described above outside The Cascade Theatre.
-This witness was waiting at the corner for the bus, and he happened to see this solid-looking gentleman wearing a black suit pacing outside The Cascade Theatre.
-This witness saw him disappear but reappear again, much to his surprise.
+I found one eyewitness account of a male apparition outside The Cascade Theatre.
+The witness was waiting at the corner for the bus, and he happened to see this solid-looking gentleman wearing a black suit, pacing outside The Cascade Theatre.
+Much to his surprise, the witness saw him disappear and reappear again.

-Staff have not been forthcoming about any possible experiences.
-Something must have onominously leaked out for this entity has been reported on several paranormal sources.
+Staff have not been forthcoming about their experiences, if any.
+Something must have leaked out, for this entity has been reported on several paranormal sources.

-No hard evidence caught by people on camera or EVPs have been posted to Utube or displayed on paranormal websites.
-No psychic investigations made by a medium have been made public either.
+No hard evidence on camera or EVPs has been posted to YouTube, or displayed on paranormal websites.
+No psychic investigations by mediums have been made public either.

 Someday, the truth always emerges one way or another.
-More personal experiences or even hard evidence may become available to point to a definite existence of a spirit or spirits.
+More personal experiences or even hard evidence may become available to point to the definite existence of a spirit or spirits.